dragsa/dataroot-barbot/README.md

 _TL; DR_

-Telegram chat bot capable of suggesting most suitable bar for this evening’s "getting wasted".
-Decision is provided in a form of a sorted list, making sure there are vacant places, preferred selection of drinks/food available too.
-Optionally bot should be able to book a table.
+telegram chat bot capable of suggesting most suitable bar for this evening’s "getting wasted". decision is provided in a form of a sorted list, making sure there are vacant places, preferred selection of drinks/food available too. optionally bot should be able to book a table.

-_Available features:_
+_available features:_

 - at its core system is not something gradually destroying one's liver, rather a sort of a decision making engine;
 - it is assumed that bars eligible for selection are able to provide some public web page with the necessary information in form of JSON (like working hours, vacant places, booking capabilities), i.e. follow some defined protocol; there is mock web service for dev purposes provided simulating a couple of bars;